MC4004 - Principles and Practice in Marketing (2020/21)

 Group presentation and written report

-Each week in the seminar, a team (made up of 3-4 individuals) will adopt the role of marketing managers and select a case study from the recommended textbook that relates to a specific marketing and communications challenge, for analysis.
-In order to avoid duplication each team’s choice of case study must be confirmed by their seminar tutor.
+Each week in the seminar a team (made up of 3-4 individuals) will adopt the role of marketing managers and select a case study from the recommended textbook that relates to a specific marketing and communications challenge, for analysis.
+The case study chosen by each team must be confirmed by the seminar tutor to avoid duplication.
 The team is required to give a presentation with highlights of the key marketing issues in their case study and provide answers/solutions to the questions raised in the case study.
-The presentation will last for 20minutes with up to an addition 5 minutes to answer questions from the audience.
-These group presentations will commence in week 8 and run as a rolling presentation from weeks 8 -15.
-The selected case studies will be linked to the marketing topics covered in the lecture prior to the weekly presentation.
+The presentation will last for 10minutes with up to an addition 5 minutes to answer questions from the audience.
+The group written report is a business/marketing report which should also provide marketing answers/solutions to the same questions in the case study and details of the main points dealt with in the oral presentation.
+These presentation and report writing will commence in week 8 and run as a rolling presentation from weeks 8-26.
+The case studies will be closely linked to the marketing topics covered in the lectures.

 Your group presentation and report will be assessed by the following equally weighted criteria: